 In My Basket

-1 bunch of Asparagus (Freitas Farms, Middleborough MA)
+1 bunch of Asparagus (from Freitas Farms, Middleborough MA)

-1/2 cup of Salty Sea Feta (Narragansett Creamery, Providence RI)
+1/2 cup of Salty Sea Feta (from Narragansett Creamery, Providence RI)

-3 tbsp Basil Olive Oil (Fiore, Bar Harbor ME)
+3 tbsp Basil Olive Oil (from Fiore, Bar Harbor ME)

-1 tbsp of Red Apple Vinegar (Fiore, Bar Harbor ME)
+1 tbsp of Red Apple Vinegar (from Fiore, Bar Harbor ME)

 From the Pantry